CONTACT

 one sees it in the first engraving; sometimes this cimier was plated

-of money and decorated dark feathers, which rose with a considerable height
+of money and decorated dark feathers, which rose with a considerable

 (Polyb.
 VI, 21), and was placed transversely on the cimier (Veg.
 Millet.